vagnerturella/ADStore/README.md

 # ADStore
 Street wear store

-<h1>👋 &nbsp;Olá, eu sou o Vagner, um desenvolvedor frontend apaixonado pelo que faz!</h1>
 <h2>About</h2>

-- ADStore is a friend's street wear store located in Australia
+- ADStore is a friend's street wear store located in Australia.
+I've used Html, Css and Javascript to develop the ecommerce.

 <h3>💻 &nbsp;Front-end:</h3>